jarlandi/sna/laboratory/session-1/cytoscape_fast_guide.md

 ### Control Panel (left window)

- You can switch the following panels:
+ You can switch among the following panels (tabs on the left in vertical orientation):

 * Network manager